 Our work at the Rosalind Franklin Institute is driven by a clear aim of making transformative leaps forward in life science.

-This insight will speed up the discovery of new medicines, help find new diagnostics, push forward microbial and plant science and contribute to a deeper understanding of human health and disease.
+Utilising our new tools, we will image, interpret and intervene in biological systems.
+These insights will speed up the discovery of new medicines, help find new diagnostics, push forward microbial and plant science and contribute to a deeper understanding of human health and disease.

 Scientific themes